-(a) Information distributed only within an area approved

-(b) National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information;

-- (c) Protected Transmission System; and - (d) Trusted courier.
+- Information distributed only within an area approved for open storage of the information; - National Security Agency (NSA)-approved encryption mechanisms appropriate for the encryption of classified information; - Protected Transmission System; and - Trusted courier.

 O.UNESCORT_ACCESS_CLASSIFIED

 Access controls ensure that personnel granted unescorted physical access to information, the information system or human readable media have the appropriate security clearance, access approvals and need-to-know.